ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

 &nbsp;     Data are recorded values created through observation and measurement.

-They differ from information and knowledge and never perfectly represent the real world.
+&nbsp;     They differ from information and knowledge and never perfectly

+&nbsp;     represent the real world.

 &nbsp;   </p>